Easter is a time for gathering with friends and family and a fun time for children with the always exciting Easter egg hunt!

 When you’re decorating, cooking or hiding Easter eggs, extra care is needed as eggs are handled a great deal more than usual around Easter.
-Follow these tips:
+Follow these food safety tips:

 - Wash your hands thoroughly with hot soapy water and rinse them before handling the eggs when cooking, cooling, dyeing and hiding them.